youngdonko/Project-Think/README.md

 Project Sample Code

-This repository is to save the test code in python in several short topics.
+This repository is about the test code in python in several short topics.

 1) Git test